YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRRECVF
 -------------------

-GTMSECSHRRECVF, GTMSECSHR receive on server socket failed
+GTMSECSHRRECVF, gtmsecshr receive on server socket failed

 Run Time Error: This indicates that a receive operation failed in GTMSECSHR.